dxlliv/planner/README.md

 - **High quality media**
-  Avoid compression and deliver your profile without annoying stuff.
+  Avoid compression and deliver your work without annoying limits.

 - **Host it anywhere**
   Take ownership of your data, put your files in a repository and deploy.

+- **Infinite possibilities**
+  Make your profile memorable and more indexable by search engines.

 ## Getting started